davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:ccdb-upload-cmd>

+The core of this solution is `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, that extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (@lst:callback-service-code).
+Additionally, the class utilizes configurable parameters to determine whether to apply corrections, specify the CCDB URL and histogram paths and timestamps for histogram objects retrieval.

+Finally, the histograms uploaded to the CCDB look as in @fig:weights.

 #figure(pdf("../data/weights.pdf", width: 69%), caption: [
-  Comparison of the weights for different particle types.
+  Comparison of the weights for different particle types.\
+  The statistical errors appear smaller than the plotted points.
 ]) <fig:weights>

-The core of this solution is `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, that extends analysis tasks within the O2Physics framework, and allows for querying for the uploaded files, through the same interface as in the initial idea (@lst:callback-service-code).
-Additionally, the class utilizes configurable parameters to determine whether to apply corrections, specify the CCDB URL and histogram paths and timestamps for histogram objects retrieval.

 == Extending corrections beyond 1D - the final solution